Jobcenter

 To receive "Bürgergeld", you must also meet the following requirements:

-• You are over 15 and not yet of retirement age.
-You can learn whether you are already of retirement age in our chapter "Retiring in Germany".
+- You are over 15 and not yet of retirement age.
+You can learn more about retirement age in our chapter "Retiring in Germany".

 Important: Jobcenter is not responsible for the following people: